 - Select the spray tip that’s best suited for the paint or stain you are using and the surface to be sprayed.
-Be sure the tip’s hole size does not exceed the maximum capacity of your sprayer (see spray tip info).
+Be sure the tip’s hole size does not exceed the maximum capacity of your sprayer (see manual).

-- If you’re using paint from multiple containers, mix it together in an empty 5-gallon container to ensure consistent color even if small color differences exist between individual paint cans.
+- If you’re using paint from multiple containers, mix it together in an empty 10-litre container to ensure consistent colour even if small colour differences exist between individual paint cans.
 When spraying lighter materials like stains, select the lowest pressure setting that enables you to maintain a good spray pattern.
 Lower pressure settings will give you better control and a finer finish.

 - If your project involves painting the room's interior walls it is recommended to paint trim first.

-- Spray the trim in long, even strokes, keeping the tip about 12 inches from the surface you’re spraying.
+- Spray the trim in long, even strokes, keeping the tip about 12 inches (30 cm) from the surface you’re spraying.
 For doors, overlap each successive spray pass by approximately 50%.

 - Allow significant time for the paint/stain to dry before removing tape from your trim.
 This will result in crisp, clean lines.